 At first, we need to install Ruby on our system.

-- Go to Ruby official site http://rubyinstaller.org/downloads/ then download the latest version of Ruby, then install it on your specific location.
+- Go to Ruby official site https://rubyinstaller.org/downloads/ then download the version of Ruby, then install it on your specific location.

 #=> After installing ruby check the version $ ruby -v ruby 2.3.1p112 # Or somthing like this

-- Then download Development Kit from the same link as above.
+- Then download the Development Kit from the same link as above.

 - Create a folder which called devkit inside the Ruby folder